noma4i/air-attack/README.md

 ## Caveats

-If you Redis is not running the app will ignore that while friendly notifying about that in a console
+If you Redis is not up and running the app will ignore that while friendly giving blody r
 ![RED notification](screenshots/dead_redis.png?raw=true)

 ## License